MrOlm/covid19_population_genomics/README.md

 * Estimation of the number of viral particles acquired to start infection and quantifying genetic diversity transferred during transmission.

-## Inter-patient genome variation
+## Inter-patient SARS-CoV-2 genome variation

 [interFigure1]: results/interpatient_pi.png

-This is analysis related to comparing genomes from different samples.

-### Variation among publicly available genomes
+To analyze inter-patient variation, we downloaded publicly available SARS-CoV-2 genomes, processed and filtered them, and generated a multiple sequence alignment.
+Details can be found in the [Methods](#Methods-1) second, and the genomes and alignment can be downloaded from the [Data availability](#Data-availability-1) section.

 After genome alignment, the following cites have the highest nucleotide diversity in the alignment

 ![interFigure1][interFigure1]

-## Intra-patient nucleotide diversity analysis
+## Intra-patient SARS-CoV-2 nucleotide diversity

 [Figure1]: results/QC_boxplots_v2.png
 [Figure2.1]: results/CoverageDistrubution_Center_ID_v2.png